betrusted-io/xous-book/src/ch05-01-arguments.md

 | 3   | 0b001000 | EXECUTABLE | Region will be allocated with the "X" bit     |
 | 4   | 0b010000 | EH_FLAG    | Region is an EH_FLAG region                   |
 | 5   | 0b100000 | EH_FLAG_HDR | Region is an EH_FLAG_HEADER region           |

+These correspond 1:1 to the flag definitions used in the MiniELF format.

 Programs **cannot** access the final four megabytes, as this memory is reserved for the kernel.
 It is an error if any section enters this memory region.